Table of Contents

 Convert GB to kB

-In order to change gigabyte to kilobyte you can either use our formula [kB] = [GB] x 1000000, or fill in the GB kB calculator below, which is what we recommend.
+In order to change gigabyte to kilobyte you can either use our formula [kB] = [GB] x 1000000, or fill in the GB kB calculator at the top of this page, which is what we recommend.

 So as to conduct a conversion from GB to kB enter a value in gigabytes.
-Our tool then does the math on the fly, without a convert button.
+Our tool at the top of this page then does the math on the fly, without a convert button.
 This GB to kB calculator processes inputs in gigabytes, gibibytes, kilobytes and kibibytes, and automatically converts it into all other multiples of the base unit byte.

 Frequently searched conversions on this site include, for example: